Artefact2/libxm/README.md

     mplayer file.wav
 	~~~

 * `xmtoalsa` is a simple player that uses the ALSA library.
+It
+  produces `xmp`-like output while playing.
+Use `xmtoalsa --help` (or
+  check the source) to see the full usage.

 * `xmbench` is a benchmark program.